It's a New Day in Public Health.

 U.S. Department of Education Emergency Planning - Document with information that can help school leaders plan for any emergency, including natural disasters, violent incidents, and terrorist acts.

 Talking to Kids about Disasters: Parents and teachers should visit Ready.gov for information on helping kids cope after an emergency situation.
-Another helpful resource is a 16-page Ready Kids Activity Book, which teaches children about emergency preparedness through cartoon strips, crossword puzzles and coloring pages.
+Another helpful resource is the Ready Kids Activity Book, which teaches children about emergency preparedness through cartoon strips, crossword puzzles, and coloring pages with Pedro the Penguin.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.